dkosmari/calibrate-joystick/README.md

   - On the application window, select the desired input device.

-  - Move the sticks to their maximum range.
-This will be detected as the new minimum and maximum ranges.
+  - Move the sticks to their extreme positions, press the analog triggers all the way and release.
+The application will detect what the real range is..

   - If needed, manually adjust the **Flat** parameter; that is the *dead zone*.
+You can change how the **Flat** region is displayed (around zero, or centered in the min-max range) by clicking on the **Flat** button.

-  - Click **Apply**.
+  - Click **Apply** on the top to apply the calibration to all axes.
+Or you can use the **Apply** for each button individually.

-  - Customization of joysticks is not permanent; it's lost when the device is unplugged, or when the system reboots.
+  - Optional: click **Save** to permanently store this calibration to `~/.config/calibrate-joysticks/db/`.
+Only the values that were actually applied to the device will be saved.

 Note: input devices are enumerated through udev.
 Only devices with the property `ID_INPUT_JOYSTICK=1` are processed.
 If your joystick isn't shown, use this command to